-3.4 Total Unit Sales, New Construction Installations, and Retrofit, Replacement, and Net Acquisition Estimates
+3.4.
+Total Unit Sales, New Construction Installations, and Retrofit, Replacement, and Net Acquisition Estimates

 Table 3-2 presents estimates of total unit sales for CACs.
 There is no definitive source of annual unit sales by measure, which includes information about whether the unit was sold as a retrofit/replacement or for new construction.
 Hereafter, the ability to distinguish the final use for equipment will be referred to as decision type.
-However, RER developed estimates of retrofit/replacement decision type unit sales by backing out estimates of sales in the new construction sector.
-Nationwide sales for CACs were obtained from ARI.18 These data were scaled to California annual sales based on number of households and measure type saturations.
+However, Itron developed estimates of retrofit/replacement decision type unit sales by backing out estimates of sales in the new construction sector.
+Nationwide sales for CACs were obtained from ARI and Appliance Magazine.
+These data were f scaled to estimate California's annual sales based on number of households and measure type saturations.
 In particular, the national sales figure was multiplied by a ratio developed from the number of California households with the measure divided by the number of national households with the measure.

 Cooling equipment typically experiences seasonal sales trends or cycles.
-The data obtained by RER illustrate the trend of overall CAC sales increasing as warmer weather becomes more common and decreasing as the weather cools.
+The data obtained by Itron illustrate the trend of overall CAC sales increasing as warmer weather becomes more common and decreasing as the weather cools.
 Figure 3-2, using statewide data, depicts these trends.

-18 Air-Conditioning and Refrigeration Institute.
+&lt;sup>18 Air-Conditioning and Refrigeration Institute.
+Appliance Magazine.